-He is an environmental lawyer and social entrepreneur.
+James has many years of experience as an environmental lawyer and social entrepreneur.
 A member of the bars of New York, California and the Supreme Court of the United States, and a solicitor of England and Wales, he moved from Wall Street law practice to found the Citizens’ Enforcement Project at NRDC in New York, where he brought some 80 federal lawsuits against corporations to enforce the Clean Water Act after the Reagan Administration had stopped enforcing the law.
 He won these cases and embarrassed the government to start enforcing the law again.

-Previously James lived in Los Angeles where he founded the Los Angeles Office of NRDC, which does internationally important environmental work with the support of the Hollywood community.
+Subsequently James lived in Los Angeles where he founded the Los Angeles Office of NRDC, which does internationally important environmental work with the support of the Hollywood community.
 He was Editor in Chief of the New York University Law Review, where he later served as Adjunct Associate Professor of Environmental Law.
 He has also been an executive in several other sectors of the non-profit world.